-You're probably now wondering which languages aside from C# are interoperable with .NET, so let's briefly discuss how some of the other common languages fit into .NET.
+You are probably now wondering which languages aside from C# are interoperable with .NET; the following sections briefly discuss how some of the other common languages fit into .NET.

-Visual Basic .NET
+Visual Basic 2008

-Visual Basic .NET has undergone a complete revamp from Visual Basic 6 to bring it up-to-date with .NET.
-The way that Visual Basic has evolved over the last few years means that in its previous version, Visual Basic 6, it was not a suitable language for running .NET programs.
-For example, it is heavily integrated into COM and works by exposing only event handlers as source code to the developer-most of the background code is not available as source code.
-Not only that, it does not support implementation inheritance, and the standard data types Visual Basic 6 uses are incompatible with .NET.
+Visual Basic .NET 2002 underwent a complete revamp from Visual Basic 6 to bring it up to date with the first version of the .NET Framework.
+The Visual Basic language itself had dramatically evolved from VB6, and this meant that VB6 was not a suitable language for running .NET programs.
+For example, VB6 is heavily integrated into Component Object Model (COM) and works by exposing only event handlers as source code to the developer - most of the background code is not available as source code.
+Not only that; it does not support implementation inheritance, and the standard data types that Visual Basic 6 uses are incompatible with .NET.

-Visual Basic 6 was upgraded to Visual Basic .NET, and the changes that were made to the language are so extensive you might as well regard Visual Basic .NET as a new language.
-Existing Visual Basic 6 code does not compile as Visual Basic .NET code.
-Converting a Visual Basic 6 program to Visual Basic .NET requires extensive changes to the code.
-However, Visual Studio .NET (the upgrade of VS for use with .NET) can do most of the changes for you.
-If you attempt to read a Visual Basic 6 project into Visual Studio .NET, it will upgrade the project for you, which means that it will rewrite the Visual Basic 6 source code into Visual Basic .NET source code.
-Although this means that the work involved for you is heavily cut down, you will need to check through the new Visual Basic .NET code to make sure that the project still works as intended because the conversion might not be perfect.
+Visual Basic 6 was upgraded to Visual Basic .NET in 2002, and the changes that were made to the language are so extensive you might as well regard Visual Basic as a new language.
+Existing Visual Basic 6 code does not compile to the present Visual Basic 2008 code (or to Visual Basic .NET 2002, 2003, and 2005 for that matter).
+Converting a Visual Basic 6 program to Visual Basic 2008 requires extensive changes to the code.
+However, Visual Studio 2008 (the upgrade of Visual Studio for use with .NET) can do most of the changes for you.
+If you attempt to read a Visual Basic 6 project into Visual Studio 2008, it will upgrade the project for you, which means that it will rewrite the Visual Basic 6 source code into Visual Basic 2008 source code.
+Although this means that the work involved for you is heavily cut down, you will need to check through the new Visual Basic 2008 code to make sure that the project still works as intended because the conversion might not be perfect.

-One side effect of this language upgrade is that it is no longer possible to compile Visual Basic .NET to native executable code.
-Visual Basic .NET compiles only to IL, just as C# does.
-If you need to continue coding in Visual Basic 6, you may do so, but the executable code produced will completely ignore the .NET Framework, and you'll need to keep Visual Studio 6 installed if you want to continue to work in this developer environment.
+One side effect of this language upgrade is that it is no longer possible to compile Visual Basic 2008 to native executable code.
+Visual Basic 2008 compiles only to IL, just as C# does.
+If you need to continue coding in Visual Basic 6, you can do so, but the executable code produced will completely ignore the .NET Framework, and you will need to keep Visual Studio 6 installed if you want to continue to work in this developer environment.

-Visual C++ .NET
+Visual C++ 2008

 Visual C++ 6 already had a large number of Microsoft-specific extensions on Windows.
-With Visual C++ .NET, extensions have been added to support the .NET Framework.
+With Visual C++.
+NET, extensions have been added to support the .NET Framework.
 This means that existing C++ source code will continue to compile to native executable code without modification.
 It also means, however, that it will run independently of the .NET runtime.
-If you want your C++ code to run within the .NET Framework, then you can simply add the following line to the beginning of your code:
+If you want your C++ code to run within the .NET Framework, you can simply add the following line to the beginning of your code:

+'''

 #using <mscorlib.dll>

+'''